UpCloudLtd/terraform-provider-upcloud/docs/resources/gateway.md

 ### Read-Only

 - `addresses` (Set of Object, Deprecated) IP addresses assigned to the gateway. (see [below for nested schema](#nestedatt--addresses))
 - `connections` (List of String) Names of connections attached to the gateway.
 Note that this field can have outdated information as connections are created by a separate resource.
-To make sure that you have the most recent data run 'terrafrom refresh'.
+To make sure that you have the most recent data run 'terraform refresh'.
 - `id` (String) The ID of this resource.
 - `operational_state` (String) The service operational state indicates the service's current operational, effective state.
 Managed by the system.